Silicon Carbide (SiC), also known as carborundum, is a compound of carbon and silicon that possesses useful mechanical and thermal properties.

 Due to useful characteristics such as high force-to-weight radius, hardness, non-corrosive nature, and good thermal properties, SiC is a widely used ceramic.
 The maintenance of elastic resistance at temperatures up to 1650℃ is also one of the factors that contributes to the use of SiC in high-temperature applications.

 The thermal shock resistance of SiC is a very important parameter to be considered for SiC applications, as it affects material fractures.
 SiC thermal shock resistance is lower than silicon nitride and higher than zirconia ceramic.
 For rapid fluctuations in temperature, silicon nitride is preferred, but for moderate temperature variations, SiC offers the best performance, as it prevents internal cracking.
-Fracture stress (Sf) of SiC is shown in the graph below.

 Power Electronics Applications of SiC